Welcome to Epicurean Expats!

 Has it been worth it?
 Most definitely yes.

-We met 10 years ago over wine…Tom owned a wine shop, and Tiffany was a wine rep. She walked in, and that was it!
-We lived the American Dream for awhile… 70 hour work weeks, limited vacation time, and heaps of debt, but we wanted more out of life.
+We met 12 years ago over wine…Tom owned a wine shop, and Tiffany was a wine rep. She walked in, and that was it!
+We lived the American Dream for awhile… 70 hour work weeks, limited vacation time, and heaps of debt.
+TIffany had worked in the Dominican Republic and the Bahamas before the big Recession hit, so she knew there was more to life than this constant grind.
+We both wanted more out of life than this.

 A former animal trainer, Tiffany spent 13 years in the animal training field and 10 years in the conference industry.
 Her passion for wildlife leads us to more adventurous locations.

 Tom has worked every position in the wine industry and is a marketing genius.
 His passion for food has determined many of our travels.

 Lots of people dream of living overseas, but how do you make that dream come true?
 Every blog, article and interview talks about how “wonderful” life is, but how did they get there?
 What steps did they have to go through?
 What obstacles did they encounter?
 We all love hearing about the “happily ever after”, but there’s more to the story than rainbows and butterflies.
 And that’s what we’re going to share with you.
 The good, the bad, and the ugly, and a few surprises along the way.